 Map network drive from Amber to access files via Mac

 Amber is designed to make storing and sharing files within your local network quick and simple, allowing you to directly access folders and files on Amber without going through the hassle of logging into Web GUI every time.
-For example, you'll be able to explorer files on Amber with Mac File Explorer just like other network devices making moving files around very simple.
+For example, you'll be able to explore files on Amber with Mac File Explorer just like other network devices making moving files around very simple.

 Access Shared Folders with Mac OS